-Potential Effects Mitigation Measures Residual Effects Characterization and Significance Evaluation Project activities may result in topsoil and subsoil mixing, erosion, and/or compaction and rutting of soil Erosion and Sediment Control (ESC) Measures: Where there is potential for soil erosion, the need for and location of ESC measures should be determined by an inspector with appropriate qualifications and installed prior to the commencement of work in the area.
+Potential Effects Mitigation Measures Residual Effects Characterization and Significance Evaluation Project activities may result in copsoil and subsoil mixing, erosion, and/or compaction and rutting of soil Erosion and Sediment Control (ESC) Measures: Where there is potential for soil erosion, the need for and location of ESC measures should be determined by an inspector with appropriate qualifications and installed prior to the commencement of work in the area.
 When soil is exposed, the exposure should be kept to the shortest practical period.
 The Contractor should obtain adequate quantities of materials to control erosion.
 Additional supplies should be maintained in a readily accessible location for maintenance and contingency purposes.
 ESC structures should be monitored to maintain their effectiveness through the life of construction and post-construction rehabilitation.
 Even with ESC measures, extreme precipitation events could result in collapse of silt fencing, overflow or bypass of barriers, and other situations which could lead to erosion.
 When site conditions permit, permanent protection measures should be installed on erosion susceptible surfaces.
 If the erosion is resulting from a construction-related activity, the activity should be halted immediately until the situation is rectified.
 ESC and stabilization measures should be maintained during construction, restoration, and rehabilitation until the site is established.
 Where evidence of erosion exists, corrective control measures should be implemented as soon as conditions permit.
 As per the specific conditions outlined in the SCRCA permit, all ESC measures must be installed prior to the commencement of the works and be maintained until all disturbed areas have been rehabilitated to pre-construction conditions, at which time they will be removed.
-Loss of soil productivity on cultivated land as a result of topsoil and subsoil mixing, erosion, and compaction and rutting.
-The residual effect is reversible and isolated to the construction period.
-It is anticipated to be low magnitude, short- to medium-term in duration, and not significant.
-Wet Soil Shutdown: Wet weather shutdown must be enforced in agricultural areas where soils are susceptible to rutting, compaction, topsoil, and subsoil mixing, and/or loss of soil structure because of saturated soil conditions.
-During wet weather events where there is excessive saturation of the soil (for example, heavy rainfall events), construction activities should be temporarily halted.
-Enbridge Gas' on-site inspection team should determine when construction activities may be resumed.
-ESC and stabilization measures should be maintained during construction, restoration, and rehabilitation until the site is established.
-Where evidence of erosion exists, corrective control measures should be implemented as soon as conditions permit.
-If a situation develops that necessitates construction during wet soil conditions, soil protection measures should be implemented, such as confining construction activity to the narrowest area practical, installing surface protection measures, and using wide tracked or low ground pressure vehicles.
-High Winds: During construction activities, weather conditions should be continually monitored to identify the potential onset of high wind conditions and to preserve topsoil.
+Wet soil Shutdown: Wet weather shutdown must be enforced in agricultural areas where soils are susceptible to rutting, compaction, topsoil, and subsoil mixing, and/or loss of soil structure because of saturated soil conditions.
+During wet weather events where there is excessive saturation of the The residual effect is reversible and isolated to the construction period. is anticipated to be low magnitude, short- to medium-term in duration and not significant. • During construction activities, weather conditions should be continually monitored to identify the potential onset of high wind conditions and to preserve topsoil.
 In the event that high winds occur, the Contractor should implement protective measures such as: